rahel-webdeveloper/taskly/README.md

 - **Visualize data** via Chart.js (bar, doughnut, line, pie).
 - **Polish UX** with Notyf toasts and a custom SVG timer.

-## 🤌 What Was Intreste For Me:
+## 🤌 What Was Intresting For Me:

-For the fisrt time managing an AI assistant base on your own thoughts through code
+For the first time managing an AI assistant base on your own thoughts through code

 ```js
 export const systemMsg = {